DiSCo research group supports the Sustainable Development Goals

 Mervyn King, former Bank of England governor.

-In terms of global trends, our research is aligned with the United Nations Sustainable Development Goals (SDGs) which rest on three pillars of economic, environmental, and social sustainability.
+Aligned with global trends, our research is dedicated to advancing the United Nations Sustainable Development Goals (SDGs), focusing on the three pillars of economic, environmental, and social sustainability.

-We take into account the opportunities arising from digitalization to expedite sustainability practices in CEM.
-In this context, we will develop strategies for
+We leverage the opportunities presented by digitalization to accelerate sustainability practices in Construction and Engineering Management (CEM).
+In this context, we are committed to developing strategies that encompass:

-• new integrated monitoring and innovative decision makings to facilitate circular transformation throughout the construction value chain,
+• Integrated Monitoring and Innovative Decision-Making: Pioneering new integrated monitoring techniques and innovative decision-making processes to facilitate circular transformation throughout the construction value chain.

-• decoupling of energy consumption, resource use and growth in the construction sector by integration of renewable energies and efficiency measures into the design and processes, and
+• Decoupling Energy Consumption and Resource Use: Decoupling energy consumption, resource use, and growth in the construction sector through the integration of renewable energies and efficiency measures into design and processes.

-• sustainable development of construction approaches to comply with tightening regulations and taxonomies.
+• Sustainable Development Compliance: Ensuring the sustainable development of construction approaches to comply with evolving regulations and taxonomies.

 Knowledge application

-Dissemination of produced knowledge concerning the advancement of the construction industry involves a wide range of recipients from the international scientific environment to building professionals, users and authorities.
+The dissemination of knowledge pertaining to the advancement of the construction industry encompasses a diverse audience, ranging from the international scientific community to building professionals, users, and authorities.